Definitions of DevOps Pipeline

 7. DevOps Pipeline Tool

 Every stage of the DevOps Pipeline requires a tool, but again, it is necessary to keep clarity in mind the requirement for application development.
 DevOps, it’s not just a mere play of tools; it is a methodology to optimize the overall end-to-end process and streamline the method from development to deployment.
-The tools can be enlisted as below:
+We can list the tools as follows:

-- SVN, Git, Bitbucket: To be used as version control for maintaining codebase.
+- SVN, Git, Bitbucket: We use it as version control to maintain the codebase.

 - SonarQube: Static Tool Analysis